CNAG-Biomedical-Informatics/beacon2-cbi-tools/docs/data-beaconization.md

 ```

 !!!
 Important "Note about timing"
-    We made the script _as fast as we possibly could_ with a scripting language.
-In this regard, the processing time scales linearly with the #variants, but it's also affected by the #samples.
-For instance, 1M variants with 2,500 samples will take around ~20-25 min.
+    We optimized the script to be as fast as possible for a scripting language.
+(Update: In 2025, a `Rust` version for `vcf2bff` was created and tested, but it achieved similar speed.)
+Processing time scales linearly with the number of variants, but is also influenced by the number of samples.
+For example, annotating and processing 1 million variants across 2,500 samples takes approximately 20-25 minutes.

 If something is wrong with the input files, the script will complain and provide [possible solutions](https://b2ri-documentation.readthedocs.io/en/latest/faq/#data-ingestion-tools).